-CORPORATE RISK (ref if appropriate) The audit work will specifically cover corporate risks where appropriate.
+The audit work will specifically cover corporate risks where appropriate.

-WELL-BEING OF FUTURE GENERATIONS ACT A Resilient Wales
+A Resilient Wales

+Date of submission: N/A

+Outcome: N/A

-EQUALITY IMPACT ASSESSMENT STATEMENT Date of submission: N/A No, (detail included below as to reasoning) Outcome: N/A Statement: , Not required for this report.
+Not required for this report.

 IMPACT ASSESSMENT QUALITY AND SAFETY IMPLICATIONS/IMPACT No, there are no specific quality and safety implications related to the activity outlined in this report.
 LEGAL IMPLICATIONS/IMPACT No, there are no specific legal implications related to the activity outlined in this report.
-FINANCIAL IMPLICATION/IMPACT No, there are no specific financial implications related to the activity outlined in this report WORKFORCE IMPLICATION/IMPACT No, there is no direct impact on resources as a result of the activity outlined in this report.
-SOCIO ECONOMIC IMPLICATION/IMPACT No, there are no specific socio-economic implications related to the activity outlined in this report.
+FINANCIAL IMPLICATION/IMPACT No, there are no specific financial implications related to the activity outlined in this report INFERMATION/INFACT activity outlined in this report WORKFORCE IMPLICATION/IMPACT No, there is no direct impact on resources as a result of the activity outlined in this report.
+SOCIO ECONOMIC No, there are no specific socio-economic implications related IMPLICATION/IMPACT to the activity outlined in this report.

-Audit Wales Committee Update Page 2 of 4 Author: Nathan Couch Approver: Darren Griffiths d innovation implications n this report.
+Audit Wales Committee Update Page 2 of 4 Author: Nathan Couch Approver: Darren Griffiths